gabrielouma/se-assignment-4-github-and-visual-studio-gabrielouma/README.md

 Allows multiple developers to work on different features simultaneously.
 Keeps the main codebase stable and free from unfinished or buggy code.
 Facilitates code reviews and testing before merging changes into the main branch.

-<b>Creating and Merging a Branch:</b>
+Creating and Merging a Branch:
  Create a Branch:
  git checkout -b new-feature

  Make Changes:
  Edit files and commit changes: git add . git commit -m "Add new feature"

  Push the Branch to GitHub:
  git push origin new-feature

  Create a Pull Request:
  Go to the GitHub repository, select the new branch, and click "New pull request".

  Merge the Branch:
  After code review, merge the pull request into the main branch and delete the feature branch.

  Pull Requests and Code Reviews:

  What is a pull request in GitHub, and how does it facilitate code reviews and collaboration?
 Outline the steps to create and review a pull request.

  *A pull request (PR) is a request to merge changes from one branch into another.

+ <b>Facilitating Code Reviews and Collaboration:</b>
-It facilitates code reviews, discussions, and collaboration before merging changes into the main codebase.
+  It facilitates code reviews and collaboration by providing a structured way to review and discuss changes before merging them into the main codebase.

- *<b>Facilitating Code Reviews and Collaboration:</b>

  Creating a Pull Request:
  Push your branch to GitHub.
  Navigate to the repository on GitHub and click "New pull request".
  Select the branches to merge from and to.
  Add a description and submit the pull request.

  Reviewing a Pull Request:
  Reviewers can comment on the code, suggest changes, and approve or request changes.
  Discussions can take place directly within the pull request.

  Merging the Pull Request:
  Once approved, the pull request can be merged into the target branch.

 GitHub Actions:

 Explain what GitHub Actions are and how they can be used to automate workflows.
 Provide an example of a simple CI/CD pipeline using GitHub Actions.
 Introduction to Visual Studio:
+ GitHub Actions is an automation tool that allows you to create custom workflows for your repository.
+It supports CI/CD, testing, and deployment processes.
+ Using GitHub Actions for CI/CD:

+ Example of a Simple CI/CD Pipeline:
+ Create a file .github/workflows/ci.yml
+ name: CI

+on: [push]

+jobs:
+  build:
+    runs-on: ubuntu-latest

+    steps:
+      - uses: actions/checkout@v2
+      - name: Set up Node.js
+        uses: actions/setup-node@v2
+        with:
+          node-version: '14'
+      - name: Install dependencies
+        run: npm install
+      - name: Run tests
+        run: npm test
+  This workflow runs on every push, sets up Node.js, installs dependencies, and runs tests.

 What is Visual Studio, and what are its key features?
 How does it differ from Visual Studio Code?
 Integrating GitHub with Visual Studio: